12th to 14th September 2014 - Plockton Station Bunkhouse, Plockton

 Lorna pointedly remained in her jimjams until 5 mins before check-out time; the others left in the same dribs and drabs they'd arrived in.

-Chris and Katrina had a fantastic day on Skye - Katrina's ridge initiation - walking up from Sligachan into Coire a?Bhasteir, contouring to Bruach na Frithe and working their way back east along the ridge, climbing Sgurr a'Fionn Choire (not worth the time), the Basteir Tooth via Naismith's Route (a straightforward climb in a sensational position) then up Am Basteir and along the West Ridge of Sgurr nan Gillean.
-There was spontaneous giggling, although it?s not clear which of them was responsible for that, and by the time they reached Gillean the mist and haze had cleared.
-A bit of pottering and some casual dinner-ing later, they didn?t get home until after 2am.
+Chris and Katrina had a fantastic day on Skye - Katrina's ridge initiation - walking up from Sligachan into Coire a?Bhasteir, contouring to Bruach na Frithe and working their way back east along the ridge, climbing Sgurr a'Fionn Choire, the Basteir Tooth via Naismith's Route then up Am Basteir and along the West Ridge of Sgurr nan Gillean.
+By the time they reached Gillean the mist and haze had cleared.

 Carla ? in training for her next marathon - went for a run.